elide-dev/build-infra/README.md

 with a container image which includes the tools which are used by the workflow.
 The image typically isn't required (unless noted) but may vastly speed up builds by pre-including tools.

-For an exhaustive list of build profiles and their use, see the table below.
+For an exhaustive list of build profiles and their use, see the table further down.

+- **[Actions](./actions): Custom GitHub Actions** for use in Elide codebases.
+Actions are used like any other GitHub Action, but with references to this repository instead.

+- **[Workflows](./workflows): Custom YAML workflow definitions** for use in Elide codebases.
+Workflows are used as external `workflow_call` targets.

 ### Pushing updates